Noise generator

-A noise generator is a circuit that produces electrical noise (i.e., a random signal).
+A noise generator is a circuit that produces electrical noise (that is, a random signal).
 Noise generators are used to test signals for measuring noise figure, frequency response, and other parameters.
 Noise generators are also used for generating random numbers.

 Theory

-There are several circuits used for noise generation.
-For example, temperature-controlled resistors, temperature-limited vacuum diodes, zener diodes, and gas discharge tubes.
+There are several circuits used for noise generation, including temperature-controlled resistors, temperature-limited vacuum diodes, Zener diodes, and gas discharge tubes.
 A source that can be switched on and off ("gated") is beneficial for some test methods.

 Noise generators usually rely on a fundamental noise process such as thermal noise or shot noise.

 Thermal noise generator

 Thermal noise can be a fundamental standard.
 A resistor at a certain temperature has a thermal noise associated with it.
 A noise generator might have two resistors at different temperatures and switch between the two resistors.
 The resulting output power is low.
 (For a 1 kΩ resistor at room temperature and a 10 kHz bandwidth, the RMS noise voltage is 400 nV.)